Directly Observing the Galaxies Likely Responsible for Reionization: The Luminosity Function

 \subsection{The UV Luminosity Function}

-Using the galaxy sample from Section \ref{sec:catalog} and effective volumes based on the completeness simulations descrribed in Section \ref{sec:complete}, we can produce the luminosity functions at $6 < z < 8$.
+Using the galaxy sample from Section \ref{sec:catalog} and effective volumes based on the completeness simulations described in Section \ref{sec:complete}, we can produce the luminosity functions at $6 < z < 8$.
 The resulting luminosity functions are shown in Figure \ref{fig:lf}.
+The error bars in Figure \ref{fig:lf} are calculated from a combination of the Poisson uncertainty and the uncertainty on the intrinsic magnitudes.
+To estimate the uncertainty on the number of galaxies in the bin, we carry out 10,000 realizations of the luminosity function in which each galaxy has a new intrinsic magnitude based on uncertainties in its photometry, magnification (using the bootstrap method described in Section \ref{sec:mag}) and photometric redshift.
+The final uncertainty on the number density is the 68\% central confidence interval of the number of galaxies in each bin over all realizations.
+This is added in quadrature to the Poisson uncertainty, for which we use Equation 33.59 of \citet{Nakamura:2010dr} appropriate for small numbers.

 In order to fit Schechter function parameters to our luminosity functions, we employ a Markov Chain Monte Carlo (MCMC) algorithm to search the parameter space.
 Since our data constrain only the faint end, we include unlensed data from the CANDELS fields that use the same selection method \citep{2015ApJ...810...71F} in order to add constraints at the bright end.
 In absolute magnitude bins of $\Delta M$ = 0.5 and for each field individually, we calculate the number of galaxies expected for the given Schechter parameters $M^{\ast}$, $\phi^{\ast}$ and $\alpha$.
 Within each subfield we add a randomly-generated value for cosmic variance based on a normal distribution with the width of the expected fractional cosmic variance in that field \citep{2014ApJ...796L..27R}.
-It is also important to account for errors in magnitudes, which can cause an ariticially steepened observed slope in the luminosity function due to Eddington bias.
+This is compared to the number of observed galaxies in each bin, which is perturbed on each iteration within the uncertainties derived above.
+It is also important to account for the systematic effect of errors in magnitudes, which can cause an ariticially steepened observed slope in the luminosity function due to Eddington bias.
 Since the intrinsic slope of the luminosity function is steep, large magnitude errors mean that galaxies preferentially scatter into brighter bins.
 This has been shown to be especially important at the faint end, where low signal-to-noise means that photometric errors are larger than at the bright end \citep{2015AA...575A..96G}.
 This effect becomes even more important in lensing fields where the faint end consists of galaxies with high magnifications, which also have high uncertainties.